 with dense range.
 The superscript indicates we take the direct limit in the algebraic category of modules for the ring $A_{0}$.
-First of all observe that we may take the direct limit over all finite sets $S$ containing the exceptional set $E$ instead.
+First of all observe that we may take the direct limit over all finite sets $S$ containing $I_0$.
 On simple tensors we define